 About the Book

 Woman of an Uncertain Age explores the rocky, uncertain terrain of middle age in a contemporary setting, a time when the parameters and ideas of midlife are being challenged.
-What does being it mean to be a fifty-plus woman with grown children in such an environment?
-Especially for Naina, who comes from a culture where life has traditionally been expected to follow a chronological trajectory divided into four stages–student, householder, retiree, and ascetic—according to ancient Hindu texts.
+What does it mean to be a fifty-plus woman with grown children in such an environment?
+Especially for Naina, who comes from a culture where life has traditionally been expected to follow a chronological trajectory divided into four stages–student, householder, retiree, and ascetic—according to Hindu scriptures.

 Moreover, Naina grew up in a society where historically, and to a lesser and varying degree today, widows have been compelled to strip their lives and bodies of all color and pleasure for the rest of their lives and don white saris, shave their heads and never remarry.

 Even now, and even in the U.S., it is rare for older Indian widows with grown-up children to reinvent themselves into anyone atypical, date or remarry, which makes Naina¹s foray into such territory groundbreaking.